ThatQuiz Test Library Take this test now

 B) Committee on Decorum and Investigation (CODI)

-D) Board of Directors.
+C) Board of Directors.

 • 70.
 A subordinate harasses a supervisor in a work-related setting.
 Is this covered under R.A.
 7877?

-A) Yes, because all harassment is covered.
+A) Yes, because the harassment created a hostile environment.

 B) No, because R.A.
 7877 requires the offender to have authority, influence, or moral ascendancy